Pale Moon Sync service

 data is still safe as well: Your account password is encrypted in the

-database (using bcrypt), and your synced data is unrecoverable without
+database (using one-way hashing), and your synced data is unrecoverable

-the recovery key that is in your possession.
-The server simply does not
+the recovery key that is exclusively in your possession.
+The server

 contain the information needed to decrypt your synced data.

-Of course plenty of steps are taken to prevent this from ever
+Of course plenty of normal best practice steps are taken to prevent the

 - Of course, all connections to the Pale Moon Sync server are

-encrypted using SSL, to prevent your sync account password from being
+encrypted using TLS, to prevent your sync account password from being

 stolen over insecure networks.